Essential Guide to Capital Gains Tax: Allowances, Rates, and Exceptions

 Capital Gains Tax (CGT) is a tax which you pay to the UK government on the profit - “gains” - you make when you sell something - an “asset” - that has increased in value.
 Most of the time, this refers to things like shares, bonds, property and other investments.

-If you’re investing via an account which is not tax-efficient (i.e. not an ISA), you might have to pay CGT on your total gains that exceed the tax-free allowance.
-So this includes anyone investing with a General Investment Account (GIA), for example.
+If you’re investing outside a tax-efficient account such as an ISA, you could have to pay CGT on any gain that exceeds the tax-free allowance.
+This includes anyone investing via a General Investment Account (GIA), for example.
 More on this later.

 Tax-free allowance